writethedocs/www/docs/conf/atlantic/2023/news/announcing-schedule.rst

 Our Welcome Wagon guide, to be released soon, will help it feel familiar before you've even arrived.
 Hopin will show you the conference schedule in your time zone, making it easy to follow the schedule.

-You will receive an invite to Hopin about one week before the conference.
+All ticket holders will receive an invite to Hopin about one week before the conference.
+If you don't have your ticket yet, `register one soon <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/tickets/>`_, as we may sell out.

 Full presentation schedule
 --------------------------